-Acute lymphoblastic leukemia, or acute lymphocytic leukemia, is a type of blood cancer that can affect both children and adults.
+Acute lymphoblastic leukemia, also known as acute lymphocytic leukemia, is a type of blood cancer that can affect children and adults.

 Leukemia happens when the body produces too many immature white blood cells, or blast cells.
 In the case of ALL, it produces too many lymphoblasts or lymphocytes.
 These become leukemia cells.

 As the concentration of these blast cells increases in the bone marrow and the blood, they crowd out the healthy cells that enable the body to function.
-As the person’s blood count changes, symptoms start to appear.
+As the numbers of red blood cells and platelets fall, symptoms start to appear.

 They usually start slowly but grow increasingly more severe as the concentration of blast cells rises in the blood.